 But most people regard bankruptcy as the absolute last resort.
 So they will unnecessarily pay hundreds–and sometimes thousands–of dollars per month on their credit cards and other debts, for many months.

-See my article on why treating bankruptcy as a last resort is a problem.
+[pullquote] See why treating bankruptcy as a last resort can be a problem [/pullquote]

 Many do this when their income is less than their living expenses, which means they are either: